Wilson Boulevard between North Glebe Road and North Patrick Henry Drive

 - Seek community involvement to identify physical changes to the roadway which may include permanent implementation of the "short-term improvements" and other larger modifications.

 - Additional funding is needed in order to begin the study, and one possible source could be a Bluemont project through the Neighborhood Conservation Program.
-Staff is currently working to determine whether this is a viable source and anticipates knowing more by mid-2018.
+Staff is working to determine whether this is a viable source.

 - Future funding will be sought to implement permanent street modification as identified in the community vision and study.